vijaysherekar/angular-architecture-skeleton/README.md

 # Angular Architecture Skeleton
 Develop production ready Angular application.
 This is a small attempt to help and contribute to the angular community.
-The approaches suggested below are not the only option you are free to implement suitable approaches.
-This document prefers the approaches I learnt from my experience
+The guidelines suggested below are purely from my experience, you can implement your own as well.
 - [Project Details](#project-details) - Explain internals of application

 This app works on all morden browsers.